Flood Management Program

 Coastal Flood Hazards

 Coastal flooding occurs when low banks experience high tides and/or storm surges.
-With over 188 kilometres of varying coastline, high-bank areas are not at risk of flooding, erosion may be a consideration.
+With over 188 kms of varying coastline, high-bank areas are not at risk of flooding, erosion may be a consideration.
 Low banks are most likely to experience coastal storm surges, flooding (and erosion) from high tides, king tides and wind-driven waves.
 Over time, global sea level rise will intensify these natural processes.
+The regional coastal floodplain maps (below) incorporate these changes:

 Coastal Floodplain Mapping Project